emcodeio/dotfiles/obsidian/GoTo Elimination/Eliminating GoTos.md

 The same basic approach is used if the GOTO is nested inside an `IF ...
 ELSE ...` statement or `PERFORM ...
 UNTIL ...` statement:
 - identify the guard expression in the statement in which goto statement is nested,
-- assign a boolean variable the value of that guard,
+- assign a boolean variable the value of that guard expression,
 - place this assignment statement right before the nesting statement, and
 - move the goto statement down one level by pulling it out of the statement it's nested in.

 A simple example follows.

-We can see that the `IF` statement on line `01` guards the goto statement on line `02`.
-The guard expression inside this statement is `VAL1 IS LESS THAN 9`.
-So we first create a boolean variable at line `01` on the right:

 ```cobol
 00 PROCEDURE DIVISION.
 00 PROCEDURE DIVISION.